RobotWebTools-release/rosbridge_suite-release/ROSBRIDGE_PROTOCOL.md

 the image.
 This string is now used as the data field.
 If fragmentation is necessary, then fragment the data and set the ID, num and total fields to the appropriate values in the fragments.
 Otherwise these fields can be left out.

+#### 3.1.3 CBOR encoding ( _cbor_ )

+[CBOR](https://tools.ietf.org/html/rfc7049) encoding is the fastest compression method for messages containing large blobs of data, such as byte arrays and numeric typed arrays.

+When CBOR compression is requested by a subscriber, a binary message will be produced instead of a JSON string.
+Once decoded, the message will contain a normal protocol message.

+The implementation uses [draft typed array tags] for efficient packing of homogeneous arrays.
+At the moment, only little-endian packing is supported.

+[draft typed array tags]: https://tools.ietf.org/html/draft-ietf-cbor-array-tags-00

 ### 3.2 Status messages